BBVA/pacarana/Readme.md

-# Sequencer Handler
+# PACARANA

+Pacarana was created because of the need of extracting more information from datasets to create more powerful ones for our machine learning projects.
+Due the sequential nature of the data, we tried to build a stand alone software that might provide aditional features related to an entity.
+For example, in a bank operations dataset we could obtain new features like time interval between operations for each card or the exponential moving average for one company in the stock market.

-Sequencer module allows to add more features based on previous events and creating time series that could be used for machine learning experiments.
-It´s based on an Akka Stream Source which reads from the standard input and prints to the standard output.
-It provides a completed abstraction for working with different event topologies.
+It´s based on an Akka Stream and offers a built in **Source Stage** to read from the standard input and print to the standart output stream, althoug it´s configurable with a Scalaz Effect IO.

 # Schema